Asian Science Camp Frequently Asked Questions

 Do I need a passport to apply?

-You do not need to have a passport to apply.
-However, if your application is successful you will need to apply for your passport immediately.
+You do not need to have an Australian passport to apply.
+However, if your application is successful you will need to apply for an Australian passport immediately.

 When will we travel/what flights will be take?